Scattering theory for the defocusing 3d NLS in the exterior of a strictly convex obstacle: Reduction to Almost Periodic Solutions

-When $ j $ conforms to Cases 2, 3, or 4, we apply the nonlinear embedding theorems of the previous section to construct the nonlinear profiles.
-More precisely, let $v_n^j$ be the global solutions to (\ref{NLS}) constructed in Theorems \ref{Tembbedding1}, \ref{Tembedding2}, or \ref{Embed3}, respectively.
+For $j$ conforming to Cases 2, 3, or 4, we utilize the nonlinear embedding theorems from the previous section to construct the nonlinear profiles.
+Specifically, let $v_n^j$ be the global solutions to \eqref{NLS} constructed in Theorems \ref{Tembbedding1}, \ref{Tembedding2}, or \ref{Embed3}, as applicable.

-The $\dot{H}^{s_c}_D(\Omega)$ decoupling of the profiles $\phi^j$ in (\ref{profile-2}) together with the definition of $E_c$ ensures that for sufficiently large $j$, the profiles $v_n^j$ are global and scatter, say $j\ge J_0$; indeed, for large enough $j$, we are in the small-data regime.
-Then we want to show that there exists some $1 \leq j_0 < J_0$ such that
+The $\dot{H}^{s_c}_D(\Omega)$ decoupling of the profiles $\phi^j$ in \eqref{profile-2}, along with the definition of $E_c$, ensures that for sufficiently large $j$, the profiles $v_n^j$ are global and scatter.
+Specifically, for $j \ge J_0$, the profiles fall within the small-data regime.